harshp30/LiveDashcamCarDetection/README.md

 - a dashcam setup for object tracking purposes.
 - a object-detction software autonomous vechiles to help with collision avoidance algorithms

-## Key Learnings

-I learned a lot throughout this project, everything from how to find a reliable datasets, modifying and manpulating labelmaps, and different conversion methods for models to later be used in a practical application.

-The most significant thing I learned through the project is the general pipeline used for computer vision (more specifically object detection).
-The sequence of creating a isolated env, using TFRecords for training, using my NVIDIA GPU for training with CUDA, evaluating, and finally actually being able to use the model was a great new experience.

-## Key Challenges

-For this particular project I would say getting the environemnt setup was the hardest part, I had a lot of troubles with packages and versions of certain tools not aligning with requirnments for others.
-It would have helped me a great deal more if I had the proper documentation and resources that specify things like supported versions ahead of time.
-Once the environment I was successfully able to use my GPU for accelerated training, which although difficult at first, saved a lot of time.

-## Future Improvements and Expantion

-The biggest downside of this project is it's speed, especially when converted into TFJS or TFLite and using it in a app.
-As you can see from the video demonstration below, the model does a good job at detecting a vehicle, however it is quite slow in actually processing that information and "boxing" it in.
-Especially with a moving cra it struggles to move along with it.
-A solution to this could probably be a much larger dataset and an alternative to using converted model types.

-This project can be expanded to detect other objects on the road besides vehicles, such as people, traffic signs, and lane lines.
-With all of those different objects being tracked live it would be possible to make simple predictions for driving purposes, such as turning, stopping, and accelerating.

 ## Demonstration

 #### Video Demonstration